 Spain is also the owner and Executive Director of the S.T.A.R (Spain's Teens Always Rise) House LLC, and established the Erwins House LLC (Every Resident Wins) - a group home for at risk kids (boys and girls) ages 10-17.

-Anthony “Mitch” Mitchell is Owner/CEO of “Mitchell Athletic Training Systems” with 30 years of coaching, training, and development of current and former collegiate, high school, and youth athletes in North Brevard County.
+Anthony “Mitch” Mitchell is Owner/CEO of “Mitchell Athletics Training Systems” with 30 years of coaching, training, and development of current and former collegiate, high school, and youth athletes in North Brevard County.

 Mitchell is a Titusville High graduate and proud University of Michigan alum.
 At Titusville, Mitchell was a 2-time State Champion at QB (1982 and 83), where his #15 jersey is retired.
 He was also a 1st Team All-State in 1983 and 1984, and was honored as being a 1st Team All-USA All-American 84’.
 In 2018, he was inducted into the Space Coast Hall of Fame Inductee 2018 (Football).